 Our Audit Committee consists of three directors, Mr. Berman (chairman), Mr. Myers and Dr. Zuckerman.
 Each such member of the committee is independent applying the definition of independence under the listing standards of the American Stock Exchange.
-The Board has determined that Mr. Berman qualifies as an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-B, and Mr. Berman is independent applying the definition of independence under the listing standards.
+The Board has determined that Mr. Berman qualifies as an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-B, and Mr. Berman is independent applying the definition of independence under the listing standards of the American Stock Exchange.
 For information on Mr. Berman's experience, see "Directors and Executive Officers of the Registrant-Richard Berman."